sergei-mironov/litrepl/paper/md/paper.md

 Litrepl, in contrast, focuses on a simple single-user communication held via bi-directional text stream objects available in a modern operating system.
 We reduce the internal communication state down to a few entities all visible via the file system by leveraging POSIX [@POSIX2024] features.
-By reducing the number of supported use cases we align with formally-reproducible frameworks, batch and continuous integration environments.
+By excluding network protocols from the pipeline, we reduce the size of the project's dependency closure and thereby improve alignment with formally reproducible frameworks, batch processing environments, and continuous integration systems.

 \begin{footnotesize}
 \begin{table}[!th]